watir/watir.github.io/_guides/overview.md

 2. **Test Code.** Whether Cucumber Steps or RSpec "it" blocks, the code here should be focused on succinctly representing the business requirement for the test.
 This is the higher level "what" code that references other objects (like page objects) for the actual implementation.
-Ruby is more readable than most langauges, so name page objects and methods well and a quick skim will allow to the purpose of the test to be easily understood.
+Ruby is more readable than most languages, so name page objects and methods well and a quick skim will allow to the purpose of the test to be easily understood.

 3. **Page Object.** This is where the implementation ("how") code belongs.